Cybersecurity Threats to Power Grid Operations from the Demand-Side Response Ecosystem: Threat and Risk Analysis

-First, we enlist the cyber vulnerabilities in ESAs and how they can be exploited to impact power grid operations. \begin{itemize} \item {\bf Weak Authentication Mechanisms:} A considerable number of IoT devices, such as smart routers and smart home appliances, are hampered by suboptimal authentication frameworks.
-Weak authentication in ESAs can allow privilege escalation attacks, enabling direct control by unauthorised entities.
-In smart routers, it could allow load control commands to be diverted, and therefore ESAs not receiving the right commands or receiving spoofed ones.
-Such attacks can have the capacity to modify the load-controlling settings of IoT devices, thereby causing pronounced load fluctuations. \item {\bf Lack of Security Updates:} Many IoT devices are not privy to regular software enhancements, exposing them to augmented risk from cyber incursions.
+First, we enlist the cyber vulnerabilities in ESAs.
+In Table~\ref{tbl:Vulnerabilities}, we provide examples of the vulnerabilities in real-world ESAs (such as EV chargers, air conditioners, etc.), and illustrate how they can be exploited to impact power grid operations. \begin{itemize} \item {\bf Weak Authentication Mechanisms:} A considerable number of IoT devices, such as EV chargers and smart home appliances, are hampered by suboptimal authentication frameworks. \item {\bf Lack of Security Updates:} Many IoT devices are not privy to regular software enhancements, exposing them to augmented risk from cyber incursions.
 This is a particular concern for ESAs, which, unlike many other consumer IoT devices, are expected to have a 10-year plus lifetime. \item {\bf Remote Code Execution (RCE):} Alarmingly, many IoT devices lack stringent access control measures.
-RCE attacks pose a significant threat, allowing malicious entities to execute arbitrary code on remote machines, potentially leading to further malware deployment or data exfiltration. \item {\bf Restriction Bypass:} This vulnerability can be exploited by adversaries to manipulate or exploit applications.
-Common avenues for such incursions include the use of hardcoded user accounts and credentials.
-The vulnerability can be exploited to control load control functions within devices at scale to cause grid instability. \item {\bf Insecure Web Interface:} Devices with inadequately secured web interfaces are vulnerable to unauthorised access, presenting a significant risk.
-This can lead to remote load control capability at scale potentially leading to grid instability. \end{itemize}
+Poor control measures mean that users may be able to access an account that should only be able to have limited permissions, but poor control allows that account to do far more than should be enabled.
+This can lead to vulnerabilities such as RCE. \item {\bf Insecure Web Interface:} Devices with inadequately secured web interfaces are vulnerable to unauthorized access, presenting a significant risk.
+This can lead to remote load control capability at scale, potentially leading to grid instability. \item {\bf Vulnerability due to the Wireless Medium:} ESAs such as EV chargers can be vulnerable to attacks using the wireless medium.
+An example is the `BROKEN-WIRE'' attack, which disrupts charging sessions by exploiting weaknesses in the channel access mechanism \cite{kohler2022brokenwire}.
+A weak preamble signal transmitted wirelessly in proximity to the chargers deceives the EV and charger modems into believing the communication channel is continuously busy, forcing them to defer data transmission indefinitely. \item {\bf Side-Channel Vulnerabilities:} Side-channel attacks involve the exploitation of indirect information to infer sensitive parameters of the system.
+For instance, the current exchanged during the charging phase on an EV can be used to identify and profiling EVs \cite{brighente2024evscout2}. \end{itemize}